 How Big Will Rubber Tree Plants Grow

-Your rubber tree plant will enjoy bright, indirect sunlight.
-It can tolerate direct sunlight and medium light as well, but it thrives best with high quantities of indirect lighting.
+Your rubber tree plant will enjoy bright indirect sunlight.
+It can tolerate direct sun and medium light as well, but it thrives best with high quantities of indirect lighting.
 Avoid low-light areas, such as rooms with north-facing windows.

 How to Care for Rubber Tree Plants

 Now, it’s time to learn more about rubber tree plant care.
 Once you know this plant’s care needs, it will be easy to keep your rubber tree growing beautifully for years to come.

 You’ll know your rubber tree plant needs watering when its top layer of soil is dry.
 Water the plant enough for the water to come out of the drainage hole.
 Once the soil has drained, make sure to remove water from the saucer beneath the plant.
 This will help prevent root rot.

 For more, see our essential guide to watering rubber tree plants at home.

 Your rubber tree plant will only need fertilizer during the growing season.
 Use a water-soluble plant fertilizer once a month during spring and summer.
 Half-strength houseplant fertilizer works well.

 You will only need to prune your rubber tree plant if you notice dead or wilting leaves.
 You can shape the plant if you would like, but avoid trimming leaves from the top of the tree.
 Pruning during the growing season is best, but you can prune at any time of year if needed.

 You can propagate your rubber tree by cutting a stem off the plant with a pair of sharp pruning shears.